 All of our girls have learned to ride a bike by starting with a pink “runner bike” passed on to us by a friend.
 As Jade transitioned to a pedal bike this summer, Pearl was already eyeing the runner bike!
-Perfect for toddlers as soon as they can sit on the seat and touch the ground (ages two or three) until they learn to pedal a bike (ummm… between four and six), this bike is sure to provide hours of fun!
+Perfect for toddlers as soon as they can sit on the seat and touch the ground (ages two or three) until they learn to ride a bike (ummm… between four and six), this bike is sure to provide hours of fun!

 Pet to Dry

 Help your toddlers remember to wash their hands with this adorable, anti-bacterial hand towel!
 Super cute and super soft, the pet to dry comes in four different animals (bear, kitten, pig and tiger).
-My girls love drying their hands on our pink pig, and I love knowing that even if they didn’t scrub as much as they should have, or use enough soap, any bacteria stops with the towel!
+My girls love drying their hands on our pink pig.
+I love knowing that even if they didn’t scrub as much as they should have, or use enough soap, any bacteria stops with the towel!
 My friends like this towel because it has a string or Velcro tab at the top, so you can attach it to the towel bar and the towel is more likely to stay in the bathroom.

 Modeling clay and play dough are huge hits in our house, with all the girls from Sunshine down to Pearl.
 This toddler-friendly clay play set includes four tubs of clay, two scissors, two rollers, two cutters, and more.
 Give your child hours of creative fun when they start molding, cutting, rolling, and carving with all the exciting tools.
-Go crazy with clay creativity!
 Colorful, fun, and endlessly versatile, the Cut, Sculpt & Roll Clay Play Set takes clay sculpting to a whole new level of creative excitement.